 He digested the information he had learned, assuming that the page was factually accurate.

-Humans seemed to be the cause of the next mass extinction's acceleration.
-He wouldn't have believed it could be true, but from what he had seen of human civilization, with its towering cities and electronics and fearlessness of nature, he was inclined to accept that humans were indeed responsible.
-There was no superstition or mentioning of the Gods in their assertions of culpability.
+Humans seemed to be the cause of the next mass extinction’s acceleration.
+He wouldn’t have believed it to be true, but from what he had seen of human civilizations, with their towering cities and electronics, he was inclined to accept that humans were, indeed, responsible.
+There was no superstition or mentioning of the gods in their assertions of culpability.

 The author had even outlined possible solutions, though they seemed ineffectual.
-At best, they seemed geared towards preventing further degradation of natural climactic conditions.
-There didn't seem to be a plan to reverse the changes that had already occurred.
-The author mentioned environmental engineering as a means toward this end, but then stated that this method of climactic rectification had been proven ineffective.
+At best, they seemed geared towards preventing further degradation of natural climatic conditions.
+There didn’t seem to be a plan to reverse the changes that had already occurred.
+The author mentioned environmental engineering as a means toward this end, but then stated that this method of climatic rectification had been proven ineffective.

 To Bath’s eye, the humans had given up.
 He snarled internally.